Trump-associated firm helped send unmarked texts urging vote protests in Philadelphia

 Eric Trump and other top campaign officials appeared there on Wednesday to air unsubstantiated claims of election fraud in the state.
 A press conference held at the same location on Thursday touted a minor legal victory involving local poll watchers, part of a number of legal actions the campaign has pursued nationwide in an attempt to either halt vote counting or throw out ballots it believes to be fraudulent.
 The campaign has offered no evidence of irregularities, and two of the legal challenges, one in Georgia and the other in Michigan, were quickly dismissed.

 At Thursday’s news conference, Corey Lewandowski, the campaign’s senior advisor, and Pam Bondi, a top Trump surrogate and the former attorney general of Florida, baselessly asserted that Democrats were seeking to conceal the process and demanded that an attorney for the city provide an immediate response rather than taking time to evaluate a court order.
 Nearby, Trump’s supporters gathered with signs and called for an end to the vote count, while Biden’s backers urged election officials to continue with their work.
 By the evening, Trump’s lead in the state had narrowed as Pennsylvania processed mail-in ballots, which election officials previously warned would take days to tabulate because the GOP-controlled legislature did not authorize an earlier processing of the materials.
+Biden overtook him in the state on Friday.

 Facebook bans ‘STOP THE STEAL’ group Trump allies were using to organize protests against vote counting